SimpleFinance/gradle-test-lab-plugin/README.md

 // Disables video recording; may reduce test latency. disableVideoRecording = true

+// Prevent all runtime permissions to be granted at install time. dontAutograntPermissions = true

 // The name of the results history entry.
 This appears in the Firebase console and
 // identifies this test.